vcwebio/conteco.image.wrapper/README.md

 __`invoke`__
 This method invokes methods of the image specific API.
 It adds the image specific API folder to the front of the `$PATH` for the duration of its execution.
+The method implements error handling for non-existent methods and a generic help file mechanism.
+Help files should be placed in `/conteco/help/<method>`.

 __`image general purpose` API__
 The general purpose API contains useful auxiliary methods.